ajarifi/ajarifi.github.io/_pages/update.md

 * (2021, 07, 29) <button class="btn--article-black">Milestone</button> <br>
-  Fist time to review a paper in PRD.
+  First time to review a paper in PRD.

 * (2021, 03, 05) <button class="btn--article-red">News</button> <br>
   Selected as the second best presenter in Intl.
 Conference of APFB2020